kevinrue/hancock/README.md

 # Usage

-Demonstration notebooks are available on the companion repository: https://github.com/kevinrue/hancock2018
+Demonstration notebooks are available as vignettes and on the companion repository: https://github.com/kevinrue/hancock2018

 # Contributing